Joschi3/rqml/README.md

 ![image](docs/images/header_image.png)

-**RQml** is your modern, QML-based robotics visualization and control toolbox for ROS 2! 🚀
+**RQml** is your modern, QML-based robotics debugging, introspection and control toolbox for ROS 2! 🚀

-It provides a flexible, plugin-based architecture that empowers you to create custom dashboards and control interfaces for your robots, leveraging the full power of Qt 6 and QML. ✨
+It provides a flexible, plugin-based architecture that empowers you to create your own custom plugins and control interfaces to inspect and debug your robotics applications, leveraging the full power of Qt 6 and QML. ✨

 Built with [KDAB's KDDockWidgets](https://github.com/KDAB/KDDockWidgets), RQml offers a highly customizable docking interface, letting you arrange your workspace exactly how *you* like it. 🎨